naturuplift/NoteMindAI/README.md

 ## Description
 SynthNotes is a cutting-edge, Collaborative Note-Taking App designed to improve productivity and collaboration among users.
 With AI-powered summarization, real-time collaboration, and an array of other advanced features, SynthNotes stands out as the go-to solution for students, professionals, and teams who aspire to manage their notes efficiently and collaborate seamlessly.

-Collaborators of the project: Karen Bourgeois, Ikechukwu Mbanugo and Arnaldo Sepulveda
+Collaborators of the project: Karen Bourgeois, Ikechukwu Mbanugo and Arnaldo Sepulveda, https://www.joshwcomeau.com/css/custom-css-reset/

 ## Features
 - **User Authentication:** Secure signup, login, and profile management.